Monday, October 7, 2024

 1) Theorem 1.1 (Fundamental Theorem of Arithmetic):

 Every composite number may be written as a unique product of prime numbers, regardless of how the prime elements are organized.
-This means that each composite number has a unique prime factorisation except the prime number sequence.
+Each composite number has a unique prime factorization except the prime number sequence.

-formula allows us to easily calculate the LCM of two positive integers once
+3) This formula allows us to calculate the LCM of two positive integers easily

 we know their HCF.